apmitchell18/dql-hot-lab-guides/DQL HOT 2 - DQL in Practice/content/03_DQL_Bizevents/index.md

 Business events don't just represent the occurrence of an event.
 Business event objects can also contain extracted data which provides additional information about the event.

 One of the business events, _com.easytrade.deposit-money_, represents a user using the application to deposit money.
-This event is configured to extract additional information including the user's account id (**Account ID**) and the amount of money deposited (**Amount**).
+This event is configured to extract additional information including the user's account id (**accountId**) and the amount of money deposited (**amount**).

 #### Write a query that will provide the number of <u>unique users</u> who have deposited money in the last 2 hours.